goroda/c3cpp/README.md

 ```
 6. Run the examples in `build/examples`

+## Namespaces

+This wrapper provides two namespaces

+1. `c3` which provides the C++ wrappers, in [c3_cpp.h](c3cpp/c3_cpp.h)
+2. `c3core` which provides the C signatures for the wrapped functions, in [core.h](c3cpp/core.h)

-## Examples and tests
+## Examples

-Examples are provided in the `examples` subdirectory.
+Examples are provided in the [examples/](examples) subdirectory.
 Here we describe some of the main ideas

 ### `ft_cross_adapt`

-This example provides the basic approach to generating an approximation to a blackbox function.
+This example provides the basic approach to generating an approximation to a black-box function.
+The output to screen from this example are the messages obtained by cross approximation with a verbose setting.
+This example also has an assertion that indicates things are working propoerly.

 The code is developed to wrap functions with the following signature

 ```
 int sin10d(size_t n, const double * x, double * out, void * args)